en

 Specialties of Nagoya food tour

-Our tip: get your own Miso Katsu at the stores in Nagoya Station or go to Misokatsu Yabaton, a popular restaurant specialized in the dish with multiple locations around the city.
+Our tip: get your own Miso Katsu at the stores in Nagoya Station or go to Misokatsu Yabaton, a popular restaurant specializing in the dish with multiple locations around the city.

 Location: Nagoya Station (名古屋駅)